 Persons serving as Division Chairs are recommended to the President of the College by the Vice President of Academic Affairs, based upon the results of a committee interview process.
-Persons serving as Division Chairs may hold tenured status as members of the instructional faculty, but their service as Division Chairs is not tenured and is reviewed annually by the Dean of Liberal Arts and Adult Education and Literacy or the Dean of Applied Sciences and Workforce Education and the Vice President of Academic Affairs.
 Division Chairs hold 10-month, one-year contracts.
 The AEL Director holds a 12-month position.
 He/she is recommended by the Vice President of Academic Affairs, based upon the results of a committee interview process.